 That’s it!
 Your page should reload as usual.

 As with many Mac issues, a simple restart is often all you need to do to remedy the problem.
 If reloading a page in Safari doesn’t solve the issue, try quitting and relaunching the browser.
 To launch the Force Quit menu, press Option-Command-Esc.
 Choose Safari and click Force Quit.

 After reopening Safari, your desired page should load normally.

 Clear DNS cache

 Some websites may be unreachable because their domain details have changed.
-While your Mac still remembers the website name correctly, the domain information (which is coded in numbers) could be outdated or incorrect.
+While your Mac still remembers the website name correctly, the domain information (coded in numbers) could be outdated or incorrect.
 It’s usually solved by clearing the DNS cache (Domain Name Server).

-After you’ve cleared Safari cache with CleanMyMac X, the issue will hopefully be resolved.
+After you’ve cleared the Safari cache with CleanMyMac X, the issue will hopefully be resolved.

 Clear Safari cache and website data